Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Florida Statutes § 948.001 defines community control as supervised custody in the community, home or another place with specific rules and requirements.
 Community control includes weekend and holiday surveillance by law enforcement officers, in addition to daily supervision.

 Community control is different from probation, as it is stricter than probation and is available to those who commit certain crimes not eligible for probation.
 For example, those who commit serious felonies or felony offenders who have a criminal background may be eligible for community control.
 However, community control requirement violations can incur the same penalties and repercussions as probation.

 There are ways to reduce the severity of your probation violation, as the judge will look at several factors in determining punishment for violating probation.
 For example, the judge will look at whether you are a first-time probation offender, if you made reasonable efforts to comply with the terms of your probation, and whether you intentionally violated the terms of your probation.

 301 S. Monroe St.

 Tallahassee, Florida 32301

 If you have been accused of violating the terms of your probation in Tallahassee, Florida in Leon County or any of the surrounding counties of North Florida, including Gadsden County, Wakulla County, Jefferson County, or Liberty County, don’t hesitate to contact the Pumphrey Law at (850) 681-7777.

-The initial consultation about your alleged violation of probation is free and is an important first step towards protecting your future.
+The initial, free legal consultation about your alleged violation of probation is free and is an important first step towards protecting your future.
 It is important to hire an experienced criminal defense attorney in Leon County to achieve the most desirable outcome in your case and to help you avoid harsh repercussions.